-Assessment will be at the end of the two year course, with one written paper for each component, each lasting 1 hour 45 minutes.
+Assessment will be at the end of the two-year course, with one written paper for each component.

 GCSE Religious Studies is of general interest to most educational institutions and employers due to the challenging content and skills that it requires.
 It is particularly valued in the fields of teaching, politics, law, charitable work, environmental jobs, social work and careers in the medical profession.